decoverto/decoverto/README.md

 Instead of stringifying data you might want to get a normal javascript object literal.
 This can be especially useful when working with a framework like Angular which handles parsing and stringification for you.

-To achieve this, DecoratedJSON exposes `toPlain` and friends.
+To achieve this, DecoratedJSON exposes `instanceToPlain` and friends.
 These methods return the _plain form_ of the object as it is before it would be passed to stringification.
-The _plain form_ can also be turned back into instances of the type using the `parsePlain` methods.
+The _plain form_ can also be turned back into instances of the type using the `plainToInstance` methods.

 ### Options